 - Dad’s toast.
 Instead of having 4-5 speeches drone on for 45+ minutes at dinner, have a champagne toast and let Dad get his moment of glory before people have zoned out.

 - Bouquet toss.
 If you are doing a bouquet toss, have a stunt-double bouquet and do it after the ceremony.
 Do the toss with the fake bouquet and you’ll still have your actual bouquet intact for photos and to keep. 🙂

 - Cut the cake.
 Probably the most neglected of all wedding traditions.
-The cake is hiding off in some corner of the reception hall while everyone is on the other side of the room at the mini bar.
+And by that, I mean the cake is usually hiding off in some corner of the reception hall while everyone is on the other side of the room at the mini bar.
 By cutting the cake early, people will be present and more likely to participate.

-The idea here is to keep the flow of the evening going.
+The idea with all of my ideas is to keep the flow of the evening going.
 I’ve been to so many weddings where the traditional events are either completely ignored, completely missed or completely ignored again.

 And if there is a single moment in the wedding when the entire group is paying attention and excited and not looking at their cell phones, it’s right after the wedding ceremony ends.